guoyu07/evercookie-mongodb/README.md

 ## TODO

 - put evercookie in its own directory (evercookie.js currently has trouble getting it's required files when it's not in the root directory)
+- Fix known issues

+## Known Issues

+- it's creating a new document and new evercookie (i think) each time.
+This obviously defeats the purpose of having evercookie. need to get this fixed asap